sanjayankur31/sanjayankur31.github.io/content/pages/current-work.rst

 https://fedoraproject.org

+- **Tools/technologies**: Python, C/C++, Rust, RPM, Koji, Bash, Discourse, IRC, Matrix

-- I maintain >300 packages for the Fedora Linux distribution.
+I maintain >300 packages for the Fedora Linux distribution.
 I am also a sponsor to the package maintainers team, and have "proven packager" access to all community packages.

-- I am a core member of the `NeuroFedora`_ team.
+I am a core member of the `NeuroFedora`_ team.
 Our goal is to provide a large set of neuroscience software to users in an easy, ready to use way---via the Fedora_ Linux distribution.

-- I am also a core member of the `Fedora Join SIG`_ that helps to onboard new community members.
+I am also a core member of the `Fedora Join SIG`_ that helps to onboard new community members.

 ------

 Others
 ~~~~~~

+- I am a trained `Software Carpentry instructor <https://software-carpentry.org/>`__

-I contribute to a number of other neuroscience and Open Source software projects that can be seen on my `GitHub profile <https://github.com/sanjayankur31>`__.
+I also contribute to a number of other neuroscience and Open Source software projects that can be seen on my `GitHub profile <https://github.com/sanjayankur31>`__.

 .. _NeuroFedora: https://neuro.fedoraproject.org